Is your dog anxious?

 3. Take your dog on a short drive.

 We are firm believers in car safety for dogs, so once you’re ready to go for a short ride around the block, consider securing your pup.
 We recommend a crash-tested kennel such as Gunner Kennels, or a vehicle safety harness that can be attached to the seatbelt or the frame of the vehicle.
-We recommend Mighty Paw’s safety harnesses and their safety belt.

 Take your pup along on fun car outings that don’t end at the vet’s or the groomer’s if he’s anxious in those environments (see our section below on anxiety/fear at the vet/groomer below).